American Renaissance & American Romanticism

 Why is this period considered great?

 Rising readership and literacy increase with development of industrial publishing.
-As with computer literacy today, basic literacy became essential for leisure, social engagement, and power in literature, culture, scholarship, and politics.
+As with computer literacy today, basic literacy became important for leisure, social engagement, and power in literature, culture, scholarship, and politics.

-1820s-60s as period of national greatness and tragedy: the USA grew enormously, expanding across North America via "Manifest Destiny," generating a rising middle class in numerous new cities, falling into Civil War over slavery and reactionary "Gilded Age" of rich-and-poor culture.
+1820s-60s as period of national greatness and tragedy: the USA grew enormously, expanding across North America via "Manifest Destiny," generating numerous new cities, and falling into Civil War over slavery.

 American Renaissance as “Romantic period in American literature”